meloegel/run-tracker-be/README.md

 ```
 {
-    "Removed": "User with id: 9"
+    "Message": "User with id: 1 has been deleted"
 }
 ```